 He was 100 percent wrong with his assumption that this problem could be easily resolved.
 It took him three months to determine that he needed some outside assistance to help fight this battle against Royal Caribbean.

 One day, he was surfing through the internet and found some Elliott Advocacy cruise fiasco stories that caught his eye.
 He was encouraged that our team had been able to correct problems with the cruise line giants, and he hoped we could help him too.

 “Can you help me?”
 Fernald asked.
 “Or should I just give up this fight with Royal Caribbean?
 But $4,200 is a lot to lose.”

 When I read through his paper trail, I was confident that he should not give up his fight.

 Elliott Advocacy investigates: Can Royal Caribbean double dip on this upgrade?

 Fernald’s paper trail was certainly confusing, to be sure.
 When I reviewed what he had presented to the Royal Caribbean team, I wasn’t quite sure what had happened.
-I suspect that the Royal Caribbean team was similarly confused.
+I suspect that his explanation and paper trail similarly confused the Royal Caribbean team.

 To ensure that your message is received most favorably, particularly if your issue is complex, you need to follow Christopher’s guidance in his article on self-advocacy.
 Keep your complaint short and polite, and make certain that it is easily understandable from an outsider’s point of view.
 And leave out all extraneous information.
 Ask yourself if any parts of your narrative are necessary for the reader’s understanding of the core problem.
 If not, remove the information.
 Ask a friend who isn’t familiar with the problem to read your complaint and give you feedback on its clarity.